kyliekennedy99/Portfolio-Project/AllTrails/README.md

 npm install recharts
 npm i @tanstack/react-query

-***Again my understanding of SQL is not the greatest so if it sounds incoherent just ask me questions and I'll try to explain

 FOR EASY SETUP IN SSMS;
 - I included db.bacpac which is what I did in SSMS